-1st character FIRST [ is the default 2nd character LAST ] is the default 3rd character ALL @ is the default 4th character Left { is the default (see Add) 5th character Right } is the default (see Add) 6th character auto-mod OFF by default (inactive)
+1st character FIRST [is the default

+2nd character LAST] is the default

+3rd character ALL @ is the default

+4th character Left { is the default (see Add)

+5th character Right } is the default (see Add)

 Therefore, the default Zip list is: []@{}.
 The only way to reset ZIP to its default value is to re-enter these codes in a Set Zip command.